 Ward said the deal will aide Exabyte in its plans to replace outdated DDS technology with the up-and-coming VXA format.

 Most important to Ward is the new cash on Exabyte's balance sheet.
 "As we've taken VXA technology and products associated with VXA into the marketplace, customers [haven't] believed in our long-term viability.
-That $20 million eliminates
+That $20 million eliminates that question."

 Exabyte said end users will hardly notice any difference in how they buy VXA and Mammoth tapes.